sugarcoat/sugarcoat/notes/compiler-design.md

 Boilerplates
 ---

-Renders both js and html boilerplates into a pattern library?
+Shows list of boilerplates and links to them within the project (output readmes).
+Might pull description of boilerplate into compiled list

 **Needs**

-- do we detect boilerplates
+- do we detect boilerplates (no)
-- ? is this coupled with pattern library
+- ? is this coupled with pattern library (no)

 Environment Info